-The Canal Streetcar line transports local residents to work and play downtown, and tourists to the many shops, restaurants, art galleries and entertainment venues in historic Mid-City and the Park complex.
+The Canal Streetcar line transports local residents to work and play downtown and carries tourists to the many shops, restaurants, art galleries and entertainment venues in historic Mid-City and City Park.

 The Canal Streetcar line includes a fleet which were constructed by a special team of RTA blacksmiths, carpenters, electricians and mechanics.
 The streetcars' design resembles the original Perley Thomas models, which are still in use on the St. Charles line.

 The Loyola Ave. streetcar is the newest streetcar line that links the Union Passenger train terminal, the Hyatt Regency Hotel, the Mercedes-Benz Superdome, City Hall, the public library and downtown hospitals.
 These links connect the Sports District to the Central Business District, French Quarter and Warehouse District.

 Long a dream of developers, business people and streetcar enthusiasts, the Riverfront streetcar was the first major capital project in New Orleans to combine the resources of the City's public and private sectors.